Regis3336/operational-coherence/README.md

 Kolmogorov Complexity: The probability of this happening by accident is bounded by 2^−K(T).

-For any non-trivial theory (K > 300 bits), this probability drops below 10^−90.
+📉 For any non-trivial theory (K > 300 bits), this probability drops below 10^−90.
-Convergence is not empirical validation.
+✅ Convergence is not empirical validation.
 It is Structural Identification.

 🧪 The "Hello World" of Epistemology

 Don’t believe the philosophy?
 Run the math.

-This repository includes check.py, a self-verifying script that implements the Operational Verification principle on a classic Newton-Raphson operator.
+This repository includes check.py, a self-verifying script that applies the Operational Verification principle to a classic Newton-Raphson operator.

+Run:

+python check.py

 ## ✅ Sample Output

 ### 🔹 `check.py` — Operational Verification (Newton-Raphson)